Commercial Agent and Publisher Contracts | AAS FAQ | About Algonkian Author Salon

 3. Print out the Profile Guide and review before filling out the profile that includes information on you and your novel or non-fiction.

 4. Submit your profile and achieve pending status.

 5. Upon acceptance from AAS staff (up to five working days), proceed with program registration (membership is $49.00 quarterly or $89.00 annually--$59.00 for Algonkian alums. and no hidden or extra fees for upcoming literary agent pitch sessions or for full participation or use of the AAS website).

 The profile was designed, tested, and approved by professionals in the business including agents and editors.
 We know it performs magnificently when it comes to showcasing your project.
 Just as importantly, the nature of it cajoles you into making important realizations about your project in terms of its quality on all levels.

 The Thin Skin Test You Must Pass

 Hell hath no fury like a thin-skinned writer with a needy manuscript.

-In case you're not sure if your skin qualifies, we've developed a few skin test questions below you must ask yourself.
-We know they will dissuade certain writers from joining, and offend others, but we dearly hope to offend the right people.
+In case you're not sure if your skin qualifies, we've developed a few skin test questions below.
+Feel free to respond to yourself as you read each one.
 We desire to work exclusively with writers able to take fair and direct critique from their peers and the professionals at Algonkian Author Salon, and we also wish to avoid time-wasting instances of Offended Writer Syndrome (OWS) which often take place in writer workshops all across America.

 Regardless, time to take THE THIN SKIN TEST: